 Generally yes, all climbing shoes go through a breaking-in period where the uppers will slightly stretch and relax, and the shoes will become fractionally more comfortable.
-If you purchase entry-level climbing shoes in a comfortable but snug size, you likely won’t have to do too much in the way of breaking them in.
+If you purchase entry-level climbing shoes in a comfortable but snug size, you likely won’t have to do too much to break them in.
 But, if you are a more advanced climber and purchase performance-fit (aka ultra-tight) shoes, then you’ll probably need to do more to break them in.

 How long does it take to break in climbing shoes?

 Breaking in new climbing shoes typically takes anywhere from 3-5 climbing sessions, although it can be longer if you only wear them for a few minutes of climbing per session, or quicker if you grit your teeth and bear it through a couple of longer sessions.

 Are climbing shoes supposed to hurt?

 Climbing shoes should be snug and, yes, perhaps somewhat uncomfortable, especially when you first purchase them.
 However, they shouldn’t be excruciatingly painful.
 If so, you’ve probably purchased shoes that are too small or that aren’t the right shape for your feet.

 Insert link to ‘how are rock climbing shoes supposed to fit’ article